Barcroft–South Fairlington Line: Service changes

-2020 Changes
+During the COVID-19 pandemic, the line was reduced to operate on its Saturday Supplemental Schedule with the 22C being suspended.
+However the line began operating on its Sunday service on March 18, 2020, with the 22F being suspended.
+Weekend service was also suspended beginning on March 21, 2020.
+Full service was restored on August 23, 2020.

-Beginning on June 28, 2020, in response to the COVID-19 pandemic, route 22A will be shorten to operate between Pentagon station and Shirlington Transit Center only.
+Beginning on June 28, 2020, in response to the COVID-19 pandemic, route 22A was to operate between Pentagon station and Shirlington Transit Center only.
 Service will not operate between the transit center and Ballston–MU Station during the weekdays.
 The route also would end at 6:30 PM with no service between 11:00 AM and 1:30 PM.
 The full route will resume service when Metro moves into its managed re-entry phase.

 Shortly after these changes, Arlington Transit announced that Route 72 will provide service on June 29, 2020 after the service cuts of the 22A.
 ART 72 will operate on a modified weekday schedule, with buses running every 30 minutes.
 While the 22A will only operate during restricted hours and on a short intervals, ART 72 completes the route where the 22A won't operate until Metro moves into its re-entry phase.

 WMATA announced to restore the line, especially routes 22A and 22F, on August 23, 2020 as part of the Metro's COVID-19 Recovery Plan.
 These changes brings back service on the full 22A route, which was previously truncated to operate between Pentagon station and Shirlington Transit Center via Parkfairfax and Fairington, and the 22F to serve the city of Alexandria.
 Route 22C would be the only route on the line that is not returning in service due to response of the COVID-19 pandemic.

-September 2020 proposed changes

 On September 10, 2020 as part of its FY2022 proposed budget, WMATA proposed to reduce frequency on routes 22A, 22C, and 22F service in order to reduce costs and low federal funds.
 However, many WMATA budget proposals planned that all 22A and 22C service was to be taken over by Arlington Transit.

 Later on September 26, 2020, WMATA proposed to reduce the frequency of routes 22A and 22F and fully eliminating route 22C.
 Route 22C has not operated since March 13, 2020 due to Metro's response to the COVID-19 pandemic.
 Route 22F did not operate between March 16 and August 21, 2020.

+On June 6, 2021, all Route 22F service was extended to operate to Skyline City, partially replacing the suspended Route 28F and 28G.